Exlll/ConfigLib/README.md

 ## General information

-In the following sections the term _configuration type_ refers to any record type or to any non-generic class that is directly or indirectly (i.e. through subclassing) annotated with `@de.exlll.configlib.Configuration`.
+In the following sections the term _configuration type_ refers to any Java record type or to any non-generic class that is directly or indirectly (i.e. through subclassing) annotated with `@de.exlll.configlib.Configuration`.
 Accordingly, the term _configuration_ refers to an instance of such a type.
 A _configuration element_ is either a class field or a record component of a